01 of 12

 Rockin' Hawaiian Rainbow Revue and Fireworks

-Every Friday evening, poolside at the Hilton Hawaiian Village Waikiki Beach Resort becomes the place to be in Waikiki as the resort features their Rockin' Hawaiian Rainbow Revue and fireworks.
+Every Friday evening, poolside at the Hilton Hawaiian Village Waikiki Beach Resort becomes the place to be in Waikiki as the resort features their free event, Rockin' Hawaiian Rainbow Revue and fireworks.

 From 7:00-7:45 p.m. the always superb performers of Tihati Productions present a quick moving, energetic look at Hawaii's music and dance.